complxalgorithm/TweetKeywordMapper/README.md

 The program runs as the <em>tweetkeywordmapper</em> package.
 The program accepts up to two arguments with one of five options: search, read, counts, create, or help.
 If two arguments are used, create <em>must be</em> one of them.
 ```
 $ python3 tweetkeywordmapper -h
-usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-h]
+usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-f] [-d] [-h]

 Search/Import Tweet data from US states with a keyword, then map the count results.
 - search and read will run mapper.py to map the results after state counts are totaled.
-- if you want to use two parameters, -f must be one of them.
+- if you want to use two parameters, -f or -d must be one of them.

 optional arguments:
   -s, --search        search Twitter for Tweets containing a specific keyword, then map results
   -r, --read          import Tweet data from a CSV/XLSX file, then map results
   -c, --counts        tally the count for each unique value of a specified field from a CSV/XLSX file
-  -f, --create  create a CSV or XLSX file to use for writing and importing Tweet data
+  -f, --create_file   create a CSV or XLSX file to use for writing and importing Tweet data
+  -d, --delete_terrs  delete US territories from US state boundaries shapefile
   -h, --help          display usage information
 ```

 #### Shell